Skip site navigation (1)Skip section navigation (2)

 shape-mode mode

 Sets the shape mode used in fill-polygon.
-Accepted parameters
+Accepted parameters are

-mode to Complex, Convex or Nonconvex, accordingly.
+Complex, Convex or Nonconvex, accordingly.
 Example:

 shape-mode convex